Vicki Adams (trick rider)

 Vicki Adams (born May 13, 1951) is a ProRodeo Hall of Fame cowgirl.

 Life

 Vicki Adams was born Vicki Herrera on May 13, 1951, on the Yakima Indian Reservation in Toppenish, Washington.
 She is of mixed Native American heritage.
 Adams' mother was enrolled Yakama.
-Adams' ethnicity was Yakama, Snohomish, Puyllap, Cowlitz, Cayuse, and Umatilla.
+Adams' ethnicity was Yakama, Snohomish, Puyallup, Cowlitz, Cayuse, and Umatilla.
 However, Adams choose Cowlitz to be enrolled.
 This was due to her great-great grandmother's mother being full blood Cowlitz.
 Her given Indian name is Le Yi Ah.
 This name means "women who sews fast".

 Her father was a rodeo champion who taught his daughter rodeo.
 She was a barrel racer in an Indian association.
 She also performed trick riding.
 In 1969, she was an alternate Miss Indian America.
 At 18, she met and married Leon Adams.

 Career

 For five decades, Leon and Vicki were a team who entertained rodeo audiences with their roman riding, trick riding, dancing horses, and trained bulls.
 They performed throughout the United States and in some other countries.
 They resided in Stuart, Oklahoma.
 The Adams operated a 2,500 acre ranch in Stuart.

 Both of them competed on the Professional Rodeo Cowboys Association, the top circuit in the United States.
 In 1982 Leon was awarded the PRCA Specialty Act of the Year; in 1984 Vicki received the award.
 After that, they both won the award in 1987 and 1997.
 For 19 straight years, they were nominated for the award.